vsts-extension-validation/OctopusDeploy_OctoTFS/README.md

 > Azure DevOps was formerly known as Visual Studio Team Services (VSTS) and Visual Studio Online (VSO).

 OctoTFS is made up of several tasks to make it easy to integrate TFS and ADO with Octopus Deploy.
-This is packaged up as an web extension that can be installed with TFS or ADO.
+This is packaged up as a web extension that can be installed in TFS or ADO.

 ## TFS / Azure DevOps Web Extension Custom Tasks